The Fastest Crochet Stitches and How Much Yarn They Use

 • After some practice you will notice that the close stitch patterns result in a fabric with more structure.

-• Larger patterns or more open stitches will produce a fabric that has more movement in it.
+• Larger patterns or more open stitches will produce a fabric that has more movement or better drape in it.

 This information can help you determine what type of stitch to use depending on the desired result for your project.